lyushenhuan/lyushenhuan/content/publication/lyu2022depth/index.md

 ---
-title: ' Depth is More Powerful than Width with Prediction Concatenation in Deep Forests'
+title: 'Depth is More Powerful than Width with Prediction Concatenation in Deep Forests'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here